Category Archives: Uncategorized

 Then later that evening, our friends Lewis & Shirley cooked up a feast for us.
 First we had an afternoon cocktail.
 Shirley concocted this refreshing (and slightly decadent) peach cocktail which I think she said was inspired by a feature on a cooking show she had recently seen.
 She named it, “Kentucky Peach Potion” in honor of her sister who had just recently visited from Kentucky.

-Shirley’s Kentucky Peach Potion
+Shirley’s Kentucky Peach Potion serves 4

 ½ can sweetened condensed milk